j-chiesa/dataexpert-analytics-engineering-bootcamp/homeworks/h2_advanced_snowflake_queries.md

 }
 ```

 Excellent submission!
-The work meets all technical goals and shows a strong grasp of both SQL and Snowflake UDFs.
-Just be mindful of query performance on larger datasets.
+The revised `LEFT JOIN` implementation improved clarity, and all tasks were addressed correctly.

 ---

 📁 **Next Step:**
 - Use parameterized inputs to make UDFs more reusable
-- Try integrating these steps into a dbt pipeline or Airflow DAG
+- Explore using `LAG()`/`LEAD()` to spot gaps in sequential data
-- Practice using `LAG()`/`LEAD()` to spot gaps in time series
+- Test your UDF performance on larger datasets